jjspeedie/guide.2021.1.00690.S/step0/step0-program-overview.md

 # Program Overview

 ALMA observed AB Aur in April, May and September 2022 under program ID 2021.1.00690.S (PI: R. Dong).
-Measurements were taken with the Band 6 receivers in array configurations C-3 (2 execution blocks) and C-6 (6 execution blocks), hereafter the "short-baseline" and "long-baseline" configurations, respectively.
+Measurements were taken with the Band 6 receivers (<a href="https://ui.adsabs.harvard.edu/abs/2004stt..conf..181E/abstract" target="_blank">Ediss et al. 2004</a>) in array configurations C-3 (2 execution blocks) and C-6 (6 execution blocks), hereafter the "short-baseline" and "long-baseline" configurations, respectively.
 In total, the 8 execution blocks (EBs) reached an on-source integration time of 5.75 hours.